AdrianIordache/Suicide-Risk-Assesment-for-Early-Intervention/README.md

-# Sucide Risk Assesment for Early Intervention
+# Suicide Risk Assesment for Early Intervention
 ### BioMedical-NLP

 Classifying Reddit Users in groups of suicide risk for possible early intervention based on their posts.